 What if there is another outbreak?

-A second outbreak has been factored into planning.
-COVID-safe plans will be in place for all activities and we have a well-developed and extensively tested outbreak management plan in place.
+We have factored the chance of a COVID outbreak into our planning and procedures.
+COVID-safe plans are in place for all activities and we have a well-developed and extensively tested outbreak management plan in place.

 View more details about our safety measures are available on our COVID Safe webpage.

 I am experiencing financial difficulty – what supports are there for me?

 We know many jobs have been impacted by COVID-19 and we want to ensure our students have options.
-Below are a list of grants open to apply for students:
+Below are a list of grants available to students:

-- To support students through this difficult time, we have streamlined our Student Financial Hardship Scheme in collaboration with the Tasmanian University Student Association (TUSA), to ensure we can be as responsive as possible to student needs.
+- We have streamlined our Student Financial Hardship Scheme in collaboration with the Tasmanian University Student Association (TUSA), to ensure we can be as responsive as possible to student needs.
 See 'Financial Support' under the Community Safety page in the Student Portal for more information and to apply.

 - The Tasmania government Rent Relief package for residential households who rent in the private market.